 Galena Lift

-After the kids master the Enchanted Forest area then move up the mountain for longer green runs.
+After the kids master the Enchanted Forest area, they move up the mountain for longer green runs.
 Take the Wizard Lift and head left to ski to the Galena Lift.

 Take the long green run, Galena, to ski back to the lodge.
-Or verve off and find more green runs, like Mustang, Bronco and North Rim.
+Or venture off and find more green runs, like Mustang, Bronco and North Rim.
 All of them return to the Galena Lift so the kids can ski or board all day long without skiing the same run.
-And the scenery is lovely with lots of tree coverage.
+The scenery is lovely with plenty of tree coverage.

 Mt Rose Blue Runs